So now that my book has been out for a month, I have some time to

 But before we start here are some tips on Querying.

-2. Have someone who has NOT read your book read your query letter.
+they need to include to make sure an agent takes you seriously.2.
+Have someone who has NOT read your book read your query letter.
 They can tell you if it makes sense.

 3. Have someone who has read your book read your query letter.
 They can tell you if you are leaving anything important out.